Deeply Rooted in Acadiana

 Bold Incentives

-Acadiana values its agribusiness industry, and will align state and local resources to provide customized incentive packages for businesses looking to grow.
-One standard incentive, the Quality Jobs program, provides a cash rebate to companies that create well-paid jobs.
-You can find a full list of standard incentives here.
+Acadiana values its agribusiness industry and aligns state and local resources to provide customized incentive packages for businesses looking to grow.
+A couple standard incentives are outlined below.
+You can find a full list of available incentives here.

 To Learn More, Contact: